 Throughout the history of the subway system there have been various modes of fare collection.
 Currently, fares are paid with the swipe of a Metrocard and in the future will be paid with a high-tech “tap-and-go” system.
 You may spot some of the new payment system technology at some stations already.
 Before the Metrocard, there were tokens, and before tokens there were tickets.

 Tickets were collected at stations and clipped by guards using boxy ticket choppers.
 The whole system proved to be very inefficient as the ticket collection took too much time and riders, as well as subway employees, were found to be cheating the system.
-According to an article posted to nycsubway.org from a 1921 Electric Railway Journal, the ordinary ticket selling booth during rush hours could have a line of ten to forty people.
+According to an article posted to nycsubway.org from a 1921 Electric Railway Journal, the ordinary ticket-selling booth during rush hours could have a line of ten to forty people.
 After some time, the first turnstiles were introduced to the system in 1921.
-With the new turnstile system, which originally worked with nickels instead of tickets, it was written that twenty passengers a minute could pass ingle gate.
-The introduction of the turnstile also allowed for nearly 1,500 station employees to be relocated to other departments
+With the new turnstile system, which originally worked with nickels instead of tickets, it was written that twenty passengers a minute could pass through a single gate.
+The introduction of the turnstile also allowed for nearly 1,500 station employees to be relocated to another department.

 11. The Underbelly Project

 Underneath Williamsburg at South 4th Street there’s a 6-track station of the IND line that was never opened.
 In 2009, over the course of a year, street artists PAC and Workhorse invited 100 street artists in and out of the station to create work there overnight. dubbed The Underbelly Project.
 The idea was to create an underground gallery, but as PAC describes, apart from recruiting artists they could trust from pre-existing relationships, everything “happened organically along the way.”